UweOhse/multislog/README.md

   send selected lines to a syslog server (by TCP).

 * pfacility.severity
-  set syslog facility ("user", "kern", "mail" and so on) and severity ("debug", "info", "crit" ...).
+  set syslog facility ("user", "kern", "mail" and so on) and severity ("debug", "info", "crit" ...) for the following syslog actions.

 * imsgid
-  set the syslog MSGID to `msgid`.
+  set the syslog MSGID for the following syslog actions to `msgid`.
 Note that MSGID in the lingua of RFC5424 doesn't identify the message, but the type of a message (or rather a kind of classification). use a `-` if in doubt (but that's the default anyway).

 * t (timestamp)